- Murder Mystery Parties

 - Help Choosing a Mystery Party

-A fun family Halloween non-murder, virtual mystery party for 8-10 players (and you can play with only 6-7), ages 11 and up.
+A fun family Halloween non-murder, virtual mystery party for 8-10 players (and you can play with only 6-7 by viewing an optional host character list), ages 11 and up.
 There is an available expansion pack (purchased separately) to expand to up to 15 character roles.
-This game takes about 2 hours to play and is formatted for video chat platform play, but may be played face-to-face with a small group.
+This game takes about 2 hours to play and may also be played face-to-face with a small group.
 This is the instant download version of the game - no shipping fees, no waiting, no hassle.
+This murder mystery game was formatted to play on Zoom or other video chat - you send each player a PDF file before the game and meet up virtually to play!

 Note: at least one player will need internet access and a mobile device to search for information for the challenges.